ragnarlotus/vue-flux-docs/src/v6/components/flux-parallax.md

 Is the amount of image hidden that will be displayed when scrolling.

 If set in percentage the amount of pixels will be calculated in reference of height.
-So if the height is `300px`, and the offse is set to `100%` then the image will displace for `300px`.
+So if the height is `300px`, and the offset is set to `100%` then the image will displace for `300px`.

 - **Type:** `Number | String`
 - **Required:** `false`